awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 | Read\-only instances \(max allowed, given actual number of secondary regions\) | 15 \- *s* | *s* = total number of secondary AWS Regions  |

 The Aurora DB clusters that make up an Aurora global database have the following specific requirements:
 + **DB instance class requirements** – An Aurora global database requires DB instance classes that are optimized for memory\-intensive applications\.
-You can use `db.r4` or `db.r5` DB instance classes only\.
-For more information, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.
+For information about the memory optimized DB instance classes, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.
+We recommend that you use a db\.r5 or higher instance class\.
 + **AWS Region requirements** – An Aurora global database needs a primary Aurora DB cluster in one AWS Region, and at least one secondary Aurora DB cluster in a different Region\.
 You can create up to five secondary \(read\-only\) Aurora DB clusters, and each must be in a different Region\.
 In other words, no two Aurora DB clusters in an Aurora global database can be in the same AWS Region\.
 + **Naming requirements** – The names you choose for each of your Aurora DB clusters must be unique, across all AWS Regions\.
 You can't use the same name for different Aurora DB clusters even though they're in different Regions\.